mreg-archive/fpdi/README.md

-> PLEASE NOT THAT THIS PACKAGE IS PROCESSED PROGRAMMATICALLY.
+> PLEASE NOTE THAT THIS PACKAGE IS PROCESSED PROGRAMMATICALLY.
 > BUG REPORTS AND SUGGESTED CHANGES SHOULD BE DIRECTED TO
 > [SETASIGN](http://www.setasign.com/products/fpdi/about/)